For whom lawyers

 Or browse all our trainings and programmes

-Beyond the three featured trainings above, we have a broader offering.
-Pick the format below that fits you.
-Every path leads to the same goal: designing behaviour that works in advice, contracts, compliance and negotiation.
+In addition to the three featured trainings above, we have a broader range.
+Choose below the format that suits you.
+Every path leads to the same goal: designing behaviour that works across advice, compliance, negotiation and boardroom influence.

 Behavioural Design is the missing layer.

-Behavioural Design for lawyers is the application of behavioural science to the legal profession: advice, contracts, compliance, codes of conduct, negotiation and boardroom influence.
-The method helps you understand why clients, employees and opposing parties do what they do, and how to design the legal context so that the desired choice also becomes the easiest choice.
+Behavioural Design for lawyers is the application of behavioural science to advice, contracts, compliance, negotiation and boardroom influence.
+The method helps you understand why clients, boards and counterparties do what they do, and how to design your advice and communication so that the desired behaviour actually follows.

 1